About This Listing

 The Tree House Is charming, new and handcrafted at our 35 acre Bio Thermales rainforest reserve with natural hot and cool springs pools in the north-central Costa Rican heartland.
 This is authentic Costa Rica: clean, comfortable and close to nature.

 Guests enjoy 24/day access to our hot springs and trails in our 35 acre rainforest at no extra charge.
-We do not charge for children 17 and under -- but the Tree House is not appropriate for very young toddlers, for whom a 20 foot fall from the balcony would be very dangerous.
+We do not charge for children 17 and under -- but the Tree House is not appropriate for children under 5 years, for whom a 20 foot fall from the balcony would be very dangerous.

 Our hot springs are ancient “deep Earth” sources that bubble up through the rainforest floor, laden with mineral-rich waters that have been in the Earth for at least 10,000 years.
 Our waters are rich in bicarbonates, calcium and magnesium, low in sulfur, and slightly acidic -- qualities shared by many of the world's best hot springs.